 Here are 5 simple things to know before you purchase a painting.
 Remember that great art will last in your home longer than your tv, carpet, or any appliance.
 If it is well made it will be passed down for generations.
 Choosing to invite a painting into your home is a big decision that can enrich your life for the rest of your life, if you choose wisely.

 1. Do you love it?
 Does it speak to your soul?
 This is the first and most important question that one should ask and is often overlooked.
-Instead people think about art in terms of matching the furniture or as an investment.
+Instead people think about art in terms of matching the custom wood furniture or as an investment.
 Do not be distracted by what some “art expert” tells you about how important or amazing it is.
 Most likely they stand to profit from you.
 Art is communication.
 Does it speak to you?
 What is it saying?
 Just because it doesn’t speak to you doesn’t mean it isn’t good or that it won’t speak to someone else.
 Great art has the best of the artist that created it in there waiting to speak to someone.
 If it isn’t you then don’t buy regardless of the resale value or what the gallery owner may say.
 Trust your gut on this one always.

 2. How long can you look at it?
 Artists talk about “read”, more specifically, “length of read.”
 The longer the read the better.
 Think about great literature.
 You can reread it repeatedly and still see or understand something new or a film that can still make you tear up even after the 5th time of seeing it.
 Those things have a long read.
 Great art is the same way.
 The artist has put great thought and care into its creation and, as a result, it slowly and beautifully unfolds itself over time.
 One suggestion is to ask an artist to borrow a piece for a period of time.
 Reputable galleries may do this too.
 If you want to look at it every day, if you like it more at the end of the month than you did at the beginning.
 That is a good sign of things to come.
 As an artist, I love to let people live with the work.
 90% of the time, it results in a sale.
 Collectors become attached to the work don’t want it to leave.
 The other 10% I am happy to have it back so that I can find it a home where it will be loved and appreciated.